Residual Finiteness Growth in Virtually Nilpotent Groups: Calculation of

-In this section, we will focus on Theorem \ref{thm_intro_via_primes}, which we will derive as a direct consequence of the analogous statement in the Lie ring setting.
-In this section, $L$ will always denote a nilpotent Lie ring, with field extensions $L^\F := L\otimes_\Z \F$.
-We have structured this section as follows: \begin{itemize} \item In the first part of Subsection \ref{ssec_delta}, we give two different ways to define the value $\delta$ of \cite{dere2025residual}.
-The definition of $\delta$ depends on a choice of a field, and we will therefore write $\delta(L^\F , \F)$ in what follows. \item In the second part of Subsection \ref{ssec_delta}, we will show that the value $\delta(L^\F , \F)$ is the same for all algebraically closed fields if the characteristic is zero or sufficiently large. \item One of the equivalent definitions of $\delta(L^\F, \F)$ uses a formulation in terms of an intersection of ideals $I(L^\F, \F)$.
-In Subsection \ref{ssec_delta_Zp}, we show that there exists an ideal $I_\delta$ of $L$ such that $I_\delta \otimes_\Z \F = I(L^\F, \F)$ for all algebraically closed fields if the characteristic is zero or sufficiently large. \item In Subsection \ref{ssec_delta_thms}, we use these observations to deduce Theorem \ref{thm_intro_via_primes}. \end{itemize}
+In this section, we will focus on Theorem \ref{thm_intro_exact}.
+In particular, this means that we will define a number $\delta\in\N$ such that $\RF_{L, \mathcal{P}_{H \curvearrowright L}} = \log^\delta$ both for vector norms as Guivarc'h lengths.
+Here, $L$ is a Lie ring and $H$ is a finitely generated subgroup of $\Aut(L)$.
+This $\delta$ will be the same as the one given in \cite{dere2025residual}. \begin{itemize} \item In the first part of Subsection \ref{ssec_delta}, we will define $\delta$ in two different ways.
+The definition of $\delta$ depends on a choice of a field, and we will therefore write $\delta(L^\F , H)$ in what follows. \item In the second part of Subsection \ref{ssec_delta}, we will show that the value $\delta(L^\F , H)$ is the same for all algebraically closed fields if the characteristic is zero or sufficiently large. \item One of the equivalent definitions of $\delta(L^\F , H)$ uses a formulation in terms of an intersection of ideals $I(L^\F, H)$.
+Subsection \ref{ssec_delta_Zp} shows that there exists an ideal $I_\delta$ of $L$ such that $I_\delta \otimes_\Z \F = I(L^\F, H)$ for all algebraically closed fields if the characteristic is zero or sufficiently large. \item Subsection \ref{ssec_delta_thms} uses these observations to deduce Theorem \ref{thm_intro_exact}. \item Finally, the last subsection shows that the $\delta$ from Theorem \ref{thm_intro_exact} only depends on profinite invariants. \end{itemize} We will write $\Z_{p^k}$ for the ring $\Z/p^k\Z$.
+In particular, $\Z_p$ will be the field on $p$ elements.